Metro Manila: Shopping

 Global Blue ranked Manila as one of the "Best Shopping Destinations" in Asia.
 Metro Manila is home to some of the largest shopping malls in the world, five of which are in the top 20.
 SM Mall of Asia in Pasay ranks as the 5th largest shopping mall in the world, followed by SM North EDSA in Quezon City bagging the 13th place.
 Meanwhile, SM Megamall in Mandaluyong ranks as the 15th largest shopping mall in the world.
-Other significant shopping malls in Metro Manila are the Ever Gotesco Commonwealth Center, Festival Supermall, Greenbelt, Market!
-Market!, SM Aura Premier, SM Southmall and TriNoma.
+Almost all of these malls are anchored in a mixed-use development which contains residences and offices, ensuring sustainability in the shopping mall's operations and commerce.
+Some are also integrated into transit-oriented development such as One Ayala in Makati, which is linked to the EDSA Carousel and the Ayala station of MRT Line 3.